Cyclic Complexity of Words: Cyclic Complexity Distinguishes Between Sturmian Words with Different Languages

-Suppose that $aw$ is the unique right special factor of $y$.
+\begin{proof}Assume $c_y=c_x.$ Then by the previous lemma we have $c_x(n+2)=c_y(n+2)=2.$ It follows that exactly one of $aw$ or $bw$ is right special in $y.$ Since $y$ is aperiodic, at least one of the two must be right special.
+On the other hand, if both were right special, then $y$ would have at least $3$ abelian classes of factors of length $n+2$ (namely those of $awa,bwb$ and $awb)$ whence $c_y(n+2)\geq 3,$ a contradiction.
+We claim that $bw$ is right special in $y.$ In fact, suppose to the contrary that $aw$ is right special in $y$.
 In this case, exactly one of $bwb$ and $bwa$ is a factor of $y$.
-If $bwb$ is a factor of $y$, we have $c_y(n+2)\geq 3,$ a contradiction.
+If $bwb$ is a factor of $y$, then as above $y$ would have at least three abelian classes of factors of length $n+2$ and hence $c_y(n+2)\geq 3,$ a contradiction.
 If $bwa$ is a factor of $y$, then $x$ and $y$ have the same factors of length $n+2$, a contradiction.
-Therefore, $bw$ is the unique right special factor of $w$.
-As before, exactly one of $awa$ and $awb$ is a factor of $y$.
-If $awa$ is a factor of $y$, then $c_y(n+2)\geq 3,$ a contradiction.
-Thus $awb$ is a factor of $y.$ In other words, there exists a Sturmian word $y'$ whose factors of length $n+2$ agree with those of $y.$ So the Sturmian words $x$ and $y'$ have the same set of factors up to length $n+1,$ after which $aw$ is right special in $x$ while $bw$ is right special in $y'.$
+This proves that $bw$ is the unique right special factor of $y$ of length $n+1.$ As before, exactly one of $awa$ and $awb$ is a factor of $y$.
+If $awa$ is a factor of $y$, then as argued above $y$ would have at least three abelian classes of factors of length $n+2$ and hence $c_y(n+2)\geq 3,$ a contradiction.
+Thus $y\big|_{aw}=y\big|_{awb}.$ \end{proof}